 These trades can be held for a number of weeks or even a year.
 New traders are often reluctant to use long-term trades because of the waiting time involved.
 It appears that it will take a long time to see if the trade is profitable and it involves an extended period of monitoring.
 However, long-term trades are an excellent way to begin in FX.
 They are easy to manage by checking the grade trends via the weekly chart.
 The trader can view daily charts and make dynamic adjustments to manage risk.
 Long-term FX traders typically make fewer trades than those making short-term trades.

-Day trades are for those who want to be in and out of a position in the same day.
-A trader can begin scouting the hourly and daily trends before breakfast, make multiple trades throughout the day and be totally out by dinner time.
-Entry points for these trades are usually based on 5 – 15 minute charts, 30 minute charts or hourly charts, since the goal is to be out by day’s end.
-Use of weekly and monthly charts are still valuable for getting the “big picture.”
+Day trades are for those who want to be in and out of a position on the same day.
+A trader can begin scouting the hourly and daily trends before breakfast, make multiple trades throughout the day, and be totally out by dinner time.
+Entry points for these trades are usually based on 5-15 minute charts, 30-minute charts, or hourly charts since the goal is to be out by day’s end.
+The use of weekly and monthly charts is still valuable for getting the “big picture.”

 Ultra short-term day traders are referred to as scalpers.
 These positions are meant to be held anywhere from 30 seconds to a few minutes.
 Although the profit margins can be less, the high quantity of trades per day can make them worthwhile.
 These trades are based only on very short-term or click charts.
 Keep in mind that the transaction costs will be higher due to the increased number of positions held.

 Exclusive Bonus: Before investing in forex check out our report on 70+ forex brokers.
 Find out which brokers you need to avoid.
 Receive our exclusive report for free today.